-Possession, Use, Sale and Enforcement of Federal and State Alcohol and Drug laws
+Possession, Use, Sale and Enforcement of Federal and State Alcohol and Drug Laws

 Cal State Fullerton is committed to promoting the health of its campus community members by preserving an environment free from drugs and alcohol abuse.
 All campus community members should be aware that the unlawful possession, use, manufacture, dispensation, or distribution of alcohol or drugs on University property or as part of any University-related activity is prohibited by both law and University policy.
+All federal and state alcohol and drug law offenses committed on Cal State Fullerton property are investigated by CSUF PD.

-In accordance with CSU Executive Order 930, the following outlines the dangers of drug and alcohol abuse in the workplace; drug and alcohol counseling, treatment, or rehabilitation programs available to employees and students; and penalties that may be imposed for drug and alcohol abuse violations occurring on University property or as part of a University-related activity.
+In accordance with the CSU Drug-Free Workplace Policy, the following outlines the dangers of drug and alcohol abuse in the workplace; drug and alcohol counseling, treatment, or rehabilitation programs available to employees and students; and penalties that may be imposed for drug and alcohol abuse violations occurring on University property or as part of a University-related activity.